 As noted above, a key requirement for the success of ANIMA is smooth integration with existing network management tools and in particular with Network Operations Centers.
 To this end, an integration mechanism has been documented[4].
 The simplest approach is for trusted edge devices in the ACP to “leak” the (otherwise encrypted) ACP natively to certain network management hosts, presumed to be well secured.
 These edge devices would act as default routers to those management hosts and provide them with IPv6 connectivity into the ACP.
 A more complex approach would allow the management hosts simultaneous connectivity into the ACP and the traditional data plane.

 A related issue is that if the NOC uses DNS Service Discovery (DNS-SD) to announce management services to managed nodes, these announcements will not be automatically available in the ACP, which for security reasons will not have routed access to the data plane where the DNS is available.
 This again can be solved by a trusted edge device that obtains service information from DNS-SD and redistributes it within the ACP, possibly by the GRASP flooding mechanism.
 For example, the information for a service named syslog could be flooded in a GRASP objective named SRV.syslog.
-Here, the flexibility of CBOR encoding is be of great value since a JSON-like representation of service data is common.
+Here, the flexibility of CBOR encoding is of great value since a JSON-like representation of service data is common.

 Extending that point, since GRASP easily allows for JSON (or practically any other format), it is possible to integrate ASAs communicating via GRASP into almost any part of an existing network management system.
 For example, an ASA acting as a NETCONF client could retrieve YANG documents from a NOC database via GRASP and the ACP.

-Examples
+Example of an Autonomic Function

 A use case that has been fully defined is a GRASP-based mechanism for managing and assigning IP address prefixes[7].
 Firstly, we define two GRASP objectives for IPv4 or IPv6 prefix management at the edge of large-scale ISP networks.
 The first objective can be represented thus (in a simplified form):